zhou-l/ContIndexPtVolRen/README.md

 ![Continuous indexed points for volume visualization](/images/cvm25.png)

 # Installations
 To install the visualization tool, unzip "bin.zip" and "opencv_world450.zip" in the vistool directory.
-They are placed separately due to the file size limit of github.

 Place the unzipped "opencv_world450.dll" to the unzipped bin directory.

+[Binary files are placed separately due to the file size limit of github.]

 # How to Run?